apache/nuttx/configs/open1788/README.txt

     NOTES:

-    1. This configuration uses the mconf-based configuration tool.
-To change this configuration using that tool, you should:

-       a.
-Build and install the kconfig-mconf tool.
-See nuttx/README.txt see additional README.txt files in the NuttX tools repository./README.txt.

-       b.
-Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    2. Uses the older, OABI, buildroot toolchain.
+    1. Uses the older, OABI, buildroot toolchain.
 But that is easily
        reconfigured:

        CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y : Buildroot toolchain
        CONFIG_ARMV7M_OABI_TOOLCHAIN=y      : Older, OABI toolchain

-    3. This NSH has support for built-in applications enabled, however, no built-in configurations are built in the defulat configuration.
+    2. This NSH has support for built-in applications enabled, however, no built-in configurations are built in the defulat configuration.

-    4. This configuration has DMA-based SD card support enabled by default.
+    3. This configuration has DMA-based SD card support enabled by default.
 That support can be disabled as follow:

        CONFIG_LPC17_GPDMA=n                : No DMA